 How risky is the Call Tracking Software supply chain?

-Supply chain risk for call tracking software vendors has been low in the past three years, which indicates that providers are unlikely to experience significant supply chain disruptions that would prevent them from delivering services or substantially increasing their operating costs.
-Consequently, they may be more willing to negotiate with...
+Supply chain risk for call tracking software vendors has been low in the past three years, meaning that providers are unlikely to experience significant supply chain disruptions that would prevent them from delivering services or substantially increasing their operating costs.
+Consequently, they may be more willing to negotiate with buyers...
 Subscribe to learn more.